RevokeCash/revoke.cash/content/en/learn/approvals/how-to-revoke-token-approvals.md

 ---
-sidebar_title: How to Revoke Token Approvals
+title: How to Revoke Token Approvals
+description: Revoking token approvals is essential to maintaining proper wallet hygiene.
+Learn how to revoke token approvals using Revoke.cash.
 ---

 # How to Revoke Token Approvals and Permissions